broadinstitute/polyphonia/README.md

 4. Explore the space.
 Regardless of your computer's file system, your new, isolated file system is an Ubuntu file system.
 Type `ls` to look in a directory and `cd` to navigate to it (or `cd ../` to navigate to the parent directory).
 Polyphonia lives in the directory `opt/polyphonia`.
 Your own files are in the directory `/mnt/data`.

 5. Run polyphonia.
-Enter `detect_potential_cross_contamination.pl`.
+Enter `polyphonia detect_cross_contam`.
 You should see a description of the software and a list of options.
 To detect potential cross-contamination in a set of example files included with polyphonia, enter:

    `TODO`